 - Assess and Fine-tune: As with most things in business, defining and implementing a technology roadmap for your business is an ongoing process.
 You should measure the results of your project against your goals and adjust and tweak as needed.

-Technology Roadmaps Don’t Need to Scare You
+This Doesn’t Need to Scare You

-The idea of defining and implementing a technology roadmap and evaluating and sourcing appropriate solutions is not meant to be daunting.
+The idea of defining and implementing a post-harvest technology roadmap and evaluating and sourcing appropriate solutions is not meant to be daunting.
 Rather, it should help simplify how you run your business by creating process and direction.
 It also helps you evaluate your current approaches and identify ways to improve.
 That’s critical in today’s fresh food supply chain where perhaps the worst approach is to bury your head in the sand and ignore the potential value that technology can bring to your business.